Azure-Samples/ms-identity-java-webapp/README.md

 urlFragment: ms-identity-java-webapp
 ---

-# Integrating Azure AD into a Java web application
+# A Java Web application that signs in users with the Microsoft identity platform and calls Microsoft Graph

 ## About this sample